Party-Hats/FTAPI-Dev-Helper/README.md

 If you prefer to create a release manually:
 1. Update the version in `manifest.json`
 2. Create and push a tag with the format "v{version}": `git tag v{version} && git push origin v{version}`

----

-For advanced options—such as configuring which Jenkins builds to open or how the extension handles server restarts—open the extension’s **Settings** page.